 The importance of players who are far from the ball in soccer.

-THE IMPORTANCE OF THE FAR AWAY
+THE IMPORTANCE OF THE REMOTE THOSE

 With this we chain the maxim with which we started: All players not only play, but all players participate.

-The importance of the distant player is knowing how to differentiate when he should prioritize his behavior as a compensator, when as a long-term receiver and when as a fixer of a player, players or an interval.
+The importance of the distant player is knowing how to differentiate when he should prioritize his behavior as a compensator, when as a long-term receiver, and when as a fixer of a player, players, or an interval.

 If the players are able to identify what role they have at each moment, the intervention will always be appropriate.